-- The principles of the Data Protection Act, 1998 may apply to the use of any information relating to living individuals which is obtained from our unpublished collections.
-Current UK data protection must therefore be complied with.
+- The principles of the Data Protection Act, 1998 may apply to the use of any information relating to living individuals obtained from our collections.
+Current UK data protection must be complied with.

 Computers and other technical equipment

-- Laptop computers may only be used in designated areas and must not be connected to the Library network.
+- Personal devices such as laptops must not be connected to the Library network.

 - Headphones may be used if the sound is inaudible to other Readers.
 If the use of personal equipment of any kind disturbs other Readers, you will be asked to stop using it or to move to another desk.

-- Portable storage devices or software must not be used in conjunction with the Library's computers or electronic collections.
+- Portable storage devices or software must not be used on the Library network or with the Library's computers.

-- The Library's electronic collections may be viewed only on our designated computers.
-Under no circumstances may they be viewed on or downloaded onto your personal equipment.
+- Under no circumstances may the Library’s electronic collections be photographed, viewed on or downloaded onto external networks or personal equipment.